Skip to main content

 Are these apps built by the Remy team?

-No. The Debut gallery is built by alpha users — PMs, designers, technical founders, ops people, and a few hobbyists.
-The submissions are real users showcasing what they shipped.
+No. The Debut gallery is built by alpha users: PMs, designers, technical founders, ops people, and a few hobbyists, showcasing what they shipped.

 Can I see the spec for these apps?

 The spec is private to the builder by default.
-What the gallery shows is the compiled app — the deployed URL — not the underlying MSFM file.
-If you want to see what a spec looks like, the Remy docs include sample specs.
+What the gallery shows is the compiled app, the deployed URL, not the underlying MSFM file.
+For what a spec looks like, see the MSFM walkthrough.

-Most likely fine — the gallery is a sample, not an exhaustive list.
-The shape constraints that matter are at the architectural layer (database depth, auth pattern, scheduled jobs, interface mix), not the topic layer.
+Most likely fine.
+The gallery is a sample, not an exhaustive list.
+The constraints that matter are architectural (database depth, auth pattern, scheduled jobs, interface mix), not topical.
 If your app fits the architectural patterns the existing gallery covers, it’ll compile.